jonas-diete/CV/README.md

 # Jonas Diete

-Software Developer with background in teaching.
+:smiley: Software Developer with background in teaching.
 I love building software - it's truly "creative" and feels amazing to make something new that really works and that people can use.
 Previously I spent 8 Years of fostering an excitement for learning in children - getting better at something is simply beautiful.

 Whilst working at my last school, I rediscovered my passion for coding and spent the last year retraining.
 I just graduated from Makers‘ 4 months immersive coding bootcamp and am keen to start working.